-Although MFFO includes other adjustments, the exclusion of straight-line rent, the amortization of above- and below-market leases, acquisition fees and expenses and mark-to-market adjustments included in net income are the most significant adjustments for the periods presented.
+Although MFFO includes other adjustments, the exclusion of straight-line rent, the amortization of above- and below-market leases and acquisition fees and expenses, are the most significant adjustments for the periods presented.
 We have excluded these items based on the following economic considerations:

 - Adjustments for straight-line rent.
 These are adjustments to rental revenue as required by GAAP to recognize contractual lease payments on a straight-line basis over the life of the respective lease.
 We have excluded these adjustments in our calculation of MFFO to more appropriately reflect the current economic impact of our in-place leases, while also providing investors with a useful supplemental metric that addresses core operating performance by removing rent we expect to receive in a future period or rent that was received in a prior period; - Amortization of above- and below-market leases.
 Similar to depreciation and amortization of real estate assets and lease related costs that are excluded from FFO, GAAP implicitly assumes that the value of intangible lease assets and liabilities diminishes predictably over time and requires that these charges be recognized currently in revenue.
-Since market lease rates in the aggregate have historically risen or fallen with local market conditions, management believes that by excluding these charges, MFFO provides useful supplemental information on the realized economics of the real estate; - Acquisition fees and expenses.
+Since market lease rates in the aggregate have historically risen or fallen with local market conditions, management believes that by excluding these charges, MFFO provides useful supplemental information on the realized economics of the real estate; and - Acquisition fees and expenses.
 Prior to our early adoption of ASU No. 2017-01 on January 1, 2017, acquisition fees and expenses related to the acquisition of real estate were generally expensed.
 Although these amounts reduce net income, we exclude them from MFFO to more appropriately present the ongoing operating performance of our real estate investments on a comparative basis.
 Additionally, acquisition fees and expenses have been funded from the proceeds from our offerings and debt financings and not from our operations.
-We believe this exclusion is useful to investors as it allows investors to more accurately evaluate the sustainability of our operating performance; and - Mark to Market adjustments included in net income.
-These are fair value adjustments to derivative instruments.
-We have excluded these adjustments in our calculation of MFFO to more appropriately reflect core operating performance.
+We believe this exclusion is useful to investors as it allows investors to more accurately evaluate the sustainability of our operating performance.